 I am involved in all aspects of cookbook development including writing content, on-site research, photo shoot supervision, and writing and testing recipes.
-In between writing, I’ve been a moderator at the CIA’s World of Flavors conference and presented at the Google Author Series and IACP national conference
+In between writing, I’ve been a moderator at the CIA’s World of Flavors conference and presented at the Google Author Series and the IACP national conference

 I‘m a member of the New York chapter of Les Dames d’Escoffier and serve on The Board of Directors for the New York Women’s Culinary Alliance.
 I live on the east coast where I enjoy running, gardening, and planning tomorrow’s next culinary adventure.

 I can be reached at email@example.com.